jistr/vim-nerdtree-tabs/README.md

 ## Installation

-1. Copy the plugin to your vim config dir (via pathogen or any way you want).
+1. Copy the plugin into your vim config dir (via pathogen for example).

 2. Map :NERDTreeTabsToggle command to some combo so you don't have to type it.
    Alternatively, you can use plug-mapping instead of a command, like this: